madcato/madcato.github.io/_posts/2013-07-09-commits-git-decorados.markdown

 ---
 layout:     post
-title:      "Commits de git decorados"
+title:      "Decorated git commits"
 date:       2013-07-09 20:27:00
 author:     "Daniel Vela"
 header-img: "img/post-bg-04.jpg"
 ---

-Para ver los commits de un repositorio git de forma molona.
+In order to see the commits of a repository in a cool way.

 {% highlight bash %}
 git log --graph --decorate --pretty=oneline --abbrev-commit --all